 Mike Molina [00:11:50] They become brittle because of the Texas heat.

 Mike Molina [00:11:53] And they can, they can get damaged.
 But you’re looking at 20 to 30 years before something happens to it.
 But it’s the most expensive roof.
 You know, you may be paying $70,000 for a tile roof.

 Mike Molina [00:12:03] Now, the good thing about

 Jessica [00:12:05] That’s as expensive as some of the houses.

-Jessica [00:12:32] Now, because you used to be an insurance adjuster, on the insurance is there like … When you get your roof replaced is the amount that you get reimbursed dependent on how old that roof is or do the insurance just come in and whether there was, you know, a new roof last year and now there’s damage, they replace the whole thing or do they kind of minimize it and say, oh, we’re just going to change out certain shingles or do this?
-Or do they take the whole roof off and replace the the the wood beams that’s underneath it?
-Like, how how does that roll in together to be something that’s, that’s good for the seller that maintains the life of that roof?
+Jessica [00:12:32] Now, because you used to be an insurance adjuster, on the insurance is there like.
+When you get your roof replaced is the amount that you get reimbursed dependent on how old that roof is or do the insurance just come in and whether there was, you know, a new roof last year and now there’s damage, they replace the whole thing or do they kind of minimize it and say, oh, we’re just going to change out certain shingles or do this?
+Or do they take the whole roof off and replace the wood beams that are underneath it?
+Like, how does that roll in together to be something that’s, that’s good for the seller that maintains the life of that roof?